-Further, on page 96 of the Deposition, Ragda testified that the assets were being held out by the Debtor as his own although he was not the owner of them:
+On page 96 of the Deposition, Ragda testified that the assets were being held out by the Debtor as his own although he was not the owner of them:

-Q. So did you know that these assets, the company's and the real estate, were being held out by Richard as representing that he owned all of them?
-He was
+Q. So did you know that these assets, the company's and the real estate, were

 The Court noted that in Count II, Ragda asked for relief on behalf of herself and Haifa Kaj, Raja Sharifeh, and Hana Sharifeh.
 The Court, however, declined to enter relief on behalf of those other individuals because Ragda failed to show that she represented said individuals.
 See Adv.
 10-02239, Dkt.
 61, p.
-37. Moreover, Ragda asserted that she became the Trust's trustee after July 21, 2010.
+37. Moreover, Ragda asserted that she became the Trust's Trustee after July 21, 2010.
 That was fifteen days after the Trust's assets were ruled to be property of the Debtor's bankruptcy estate.
 Therefore, there was nothing for Ragda to become trustee of, negating her authority to sue herein on behalf of Haifa Kaj, Hana Sharifeh and Raja Sharifeh.